 Types of fiber differ in the speed and extent to which they are digested in the GI tract, and in the process of fermentation.
 There may be both good and bad aspects to fermentation, but there are certainly metabolic products produced by fermentation which contribute to colonic health.
 The solubility and fermentation of a particular fiber affects how it is handled in the GI tract.

-The effect of identical fibers varies from person to person.
-Individual response may vary and we encourage individuals try different types of fiber.
+Since the effect of identical fibers varies from person to person, individual response may vary.
+We encourage individuals try different types of fiber.

 Specific Treatment Using Dietary Fiber